Escherbach/Seq-Roadmap/README.md

 What, then, could shift these market dynamics?

-- Push mechanisms have historically been successful in stimulating R&D in sequencing.
+**Push mechanisms** have historically been successful in stimulating R&D in sequencing.
+The Human Genome Project and his successors (e.g. the $1,000 Genome Project) paved the way for technology development by direct public investment into R&D. Similarly, a $10 MGS device provides a challenging but achievable goal around which activity can be catalyzed by direct grants or other forms of support.

-- Pull mechanisms such as advanced market commitments may be appropriate here, as the target product profile is readily definable in this context, and achievable in a timeframe of less than 5 years.
+**Pull mechanisms** such as advanced market commitments may be appropriate here, as the target product profile is readily definable in this context, and achievable in a timeframe of less than 5 years.
+At present, building a fab from scratch, which could pave the way towards low-cost nanopore devices, is an endeavor in the hundreds of millions of dollars and is difficult to justify given the lack of a credible demand signal.
+However, at volumes comparable to qPCR diagnostics (>1M units a month), such investment could be justified.
+Tools such as advanced market commitments, as well as credible signals of interest in a MGS diagnostic platform from national and international organizations, could pave the way towards such investments.